We know everyone aspires to own an RV but, in the end, we can’t all afford to own and run an RV, can we?

 You won’t find many of these on the road because they’re not mass produced, a small team in Alaska makes them by hand and yes, they tend to be a little more expensive but you can get a fantastic amount of customization done in return.

-Our only qualm with these models is they are a bit heavier than some of the other truck campers but that may or may not be a big deal to you.
+Our only qualm with these models is they are a bit heavier than some of the other pickup truck campers on the market but that may or may not be a big deal to you.

 Arctic Fox 865

-The 865 is gorgeous to look at and we think what Arctic Fox has done inside is quite incredible, this is essentially three separate rooms around a hallway (and you don’t see many of those in a camper van) and it’s really well built.
+The 865 is gorgeous to look at and we think what Arctic Fox has done with the inside floor plan is quite incredible, this is essentially three separate rooms around a hallway (and you don’t see many of those in a truck camper van) and it’s really well built.

 The bathroom is a particular highlight and the wet bath (fiberglass, of course) is a really welcome addition to this model.

-Our only minor complaint is that it’s really hard to get onto the roof.
+Our only minor complaint is that it’s really hard to get onto the roof rack.

 We definitely didn’t leave the least to last.